gramener/gramex/gramex/apps/guide/admin/README.md

 The `ADMIN_KWARGS` section accepts the following parameters:

 - `logo`: Logo image URL.
 Either an absolute URL or relative to the admin page.
+- `home`: Logo link URL.
+Clicking on the logo takes you to this link.
 - `title`: Title displayed on the navbar.
 Defaults to "Admin"
 - `theme`: The [UI theme](../uicomponents/) for the page.
 For example, `?font-family-base=Roboto` makes the font Roboto.